 Bluegrass Economic Advancement Movement (BEAM)

 The BEAM Region represents over 2 million people in 22 counties, and approximately 31% of the BEAM population resides in the eight counties of the Bluegrass.
-In 2013, the Mayors in partnership with the Brookings Institution released a report - "Seizing the Manufacturing Movement: An Economic Growth Plan for the Bluegrass Region of Kentucky" - concluding that the Lexington-Louisville region has a promising manufacturing base, but will need to invest in more research, innovation, and workforce improvements to remain competitive.
-The BEAM project is ongoing as key regional partners investigate targeted strategic investments.
+In 2013, the Mayors in partnership with the Brookings Institution released a report – “Seizing the Manufacturing Movement: An Economic Growth Plan for the Bluegrass Region of Kentucky” – concluding that the Lexington-Louisville region has a promising manufacturing base, but will need to invest in more research, innovation, and workforce improvements to remain competitive.
+The BEAM project is ongoing as key regional partners continue to investigate targeted strategic investments.